adrienpsl/fullstack-graphql/README.md

   - All data are flat in purpose of:
         * if 2 queries fetch very slightly data, and after that, one of the element is update, we need to change the data only at one place

+* apollo will update only element with the same id for free, I need to return the same fields, because with that mutation all the fields of that id will be changed.

+* apollo never update some list, because this is too risky,